oliviergob/GitViewer/README.md

 * support for git branches, for now only getting the default branch
 * Normalize data model and create new entities (Repository / Branch).
 The current model will have a lot of duplicated data (branch / repo).
 Indexes on branch and repository will not perform well and take up lot of space.
 And commit - branch relationship is many to many which currently forces us to store the same commits multiple times.
 * some repositories seem to be braking our data model: org.postgresql.util.PSQLException: ERROR: value too long for type character varying(255
 * Implement the API client
+* Add Unit Tests